-But are you taking full advantage of your company’s training options?
-Chances are they go beyond classroom instruction to include a wide range of activities, such as individual coaching, mentoring and job shadowing.
+Today, career development programs go beyond classroom instruction to include a wide range of activities, including individual coaching, mentoring, job shadowing and more.

-Make the most of your individual development plan
+Focus on your individual development plan

 Use career development programs to find a mentor

-Look for job-shadowing and volunteer opportunities
+Seek job-shadowing and volunteer opportunities

 If you’re considering a few different career paths in your company, request to spend time with senior employees in each of those positions.
 Job shadowing is an aspect of many career development programs that allows you to see first-hand what a role is like and what skills are necessary to do the job.
 With that knowledge, you can work on developing those skills — or you might decide that the career path is not for you.